Jackie Wang: Writing

+Her 2023 autobiographical book - Alien Daughters Walk Into the Sun: An Encyclopedia of Extreme Girlhood - is a collection of Wang's writing from sources including blog posts in the early 2000s and zines.

 Carceral Capitalism

 In 2018 Wang published Carceral Capitalism, a book critiquing the relationship between capitalism and the American criminal justice system from a left-wing perspective.
 Throughout the book, Wang used historical analysis, case studies and personal reflections to argue that the American criminal justice system disproportionately targets black and other nonwhite people for fines, legal fees, and incarceration.
 According to Wang, this process is informed by historical racism, structural racism and public finance at the municipal or "city/town" level, with the outcome that American black and nonwhite people experience lower quality of life.
+Wang specifically draws from Cedric Robinson's concept of racial capitalism as well as Afro-pessimism to explain both the motivations for incarceration and the nature of violence and punishment.
 Wang cited the Flint water crisis as an example of public financial decision-making which had disastrous effects on a predominantly black community:

 In 2014 Darren Wilson–a white police officer–shot and killed Michael Brown–a young black man–in Ferguson, Missouri, a suburb of St. Louis.
 The shooting sparked demonstrations and civil unrest.
 Wang took the shooting and its aftermath as one of her case studies, examining the historical background informing the event.
 Wang cited a U.S. Justice Department report compiled after the shooting to note that the Ferguson Police Department's practices stressed revenue collection for the city government via citations, to the detriment of its broader aim of promoting public safety.
-This emphasis on revenue collection was in response to the Financial crisis of 2007–2008, among other economic factors.
+This emphasis on revenue collection was in response to the 2008 financial crisis, among other economic factors.
 According to Wang, this practice gave rise to a culture in which some residents who failed to pay off citations for minor infractions then became subject to arrest warrants, limiting their freedom of movement.
 Wang noted that these factors gave rise to an unlivable environment which–together with the destruction of makeshift memorials for Brown's death, both in the immediate aftermath and in later months–motivated the civil unrest following his shooting.